 Welcome to the Maine Forest Service’s Stewardship Stories page.
 Here you will find true stories of Maine’s woodlands and the people who care for them.
 The landowners profiled here are model stewards; their woodlands are visible demonstrations of conservation applied on the ground.
 Each story embodies several steps along the path of stewardship.
 Visit the Stewardship Storyline for more information.

-The newest addition to the series features woodland owners in the area around Baldwin, Maine.
+The newest additions to the series feature Portland's Urban Forests and woodland owners in the area around Baldwin, Maine.

 The first profiles in the series include:

 Check out this video about the Hidden Valley Nature Center (HVNC), winner of the 2014 Maine Outstanding Tree Farmer award: